Uncategorized

 short form insight for (voice) actors, part 4

-Insights 1, Insights 2, Insights 3, Insights 4 More quick takes on acting, life and “going for it” How you live, what you take from life, what you give to life, breathes power into your art.
-The tiniest adjustment of a rocket ship’s navigation can change its destination from the Moon to Mars.
-Your wanting… Read More ›
+Insights 1, Insights 2, Insights 3, Insights 4 More quick takes on acting, life and “going for it” How you live, what you take from life, what you give to life, breathes power into your art. * The words on the page are the vehicle not the destination. * The tiniest adjustment of a rocket… Read More ›

 Short form insights for (voice) actors, part 3

 Insights 1, Insights 2, Insights 3, Insights 4 A third randomized list of thoughts on VO, acting and a life of going for it.
-The best cure for stage fright is more stage time.
-Rejection is an actor’s dumbbell.
-With no costumery, set, audience energy or eye contact, in VO there is nowhere for bad… Read More ›
+The best cure for stage fright is more stage time. * Rejection is an actor’s dumbbell. * With no costumery, set, audience energy or eye contact, in VO there is nowhere… Read More ›

 Short form insights for (voice) actors, part 2

 Insights 1, Insights 2, Insights 3, Insights 4 More random thoughts on acting, career and the challenges of going for it… You become what you do.
-An actor can learn things from a live, paying audience that they can never learn in a classroom.
-Starting out unskilled or “from nowhere” is neither a meaningful disadvantage… Read More ›
+A side hustle is fine, but not for too long. * An actor can learn things from a live, paying audience that they can never learn in a classroom….
+Read More ›

 Newly Signed and Worried